code-differently/code-differently-24-q4/lesson_05/WazeAround/README.md

 ## User Story
 ### AmiyahJo

-- As a user navigating through a city I don't know , I want Waze to give me a heads up about things like accidents , a certain road has closed down , or hazards on the road so that I feel more at ease with deciding which route to chose.
+- As a driver , I want Waze to give me a heads up about things like accidents , a certain road has closed down , or hazards on the road so that I feel more at ease with deciding which route to chose.

 - As a person who goes to and from their job , I want waze to give me the fastest way to get to my destination based on what traffic is like, so I can get to work on time and avoid being stuck.